ErpNetDocs/tech/reference/config-options-reference.md

 - b.The user sets it manually.

 39. Key - **UseLegacyLoadForLotsIssue**
-- a.Action: When this key has value and this value is "1", for the calculation of the quantity Available to promise by lots is used the method that was developed before Version 2018.2.
+- a.Action: When this key has value and this value is "1", for the calculation of the quantity "Available to promise by lots" is used the method that was developed before Version 2018.2.
 In all other cases, is used the current for Version 2018.2 method which is advisable and has a better performance.
 - b.The user sets it manually.

 40. Key - **ReservedLicenses** (not implemented/ cancelled)

 41. Key - **EnableCreateGroupForUser**
-- a.Action: When this key has value and this value is "1" or "true" (case-insensitive), when creating a new User into the database a new Group with the User’s name will be created automatically as well.
+- a.Action: When this key has value and this value is "1" or "true" (case-insensitive), when creating a new user into the database a new group with the user’s name will be created automatically as well.
 - b.The user sets it manually.
 - c.The key is introduced in version: - 2019.1 (in implementation)

 > [!Note]
-> Before version 2019.1 a new User Group was created automatically every time when a new user is created and this behaviour could not be disabled.
+> Before version 2019.1 a new user group was created automatically every time when a new user is created and this behaviour could not be disabled.
 Since version 2019.1 the behaviour is disabled by default and could be activated manually using the current registry key.

 42. Key - **DocumentVersioningSystem**
 - a.Action: When the value of this key is "VH" the system will use the "old" document versioning system.
 If the key's value is "TC" the system will not create records using the "old" document versioning system and will instead use the [Track Changes](https://docs.erp.net/tech/advanced/track-changes.html) system.
 The minimum level that is going to be tracked when the "TC" option is activated is "Track Changes Level 3".
-If for the particular document entity is chosen a specific level, then this level will be applied only if it is a higher level than level 3. ( For more information about the track changes system and its levels, please see topic  [Track Changes](https://docs.erp.net/tech/advanced/track-changes.html)
+If for the particular document entity is chosen a specific level, then this level will be applied only if it is a higher level than level 3.
+(For more information about the track changes system and its levels, please see topic [Track Changes](https://docs.erp.net/tech/advanced/track-changes.html)

 >[!Note]
-> Please note that the current key affects only entities which are a successor of document entity (such as Sales Orders, Store Orders ...) and NOT entities such as Product Groups, Bonus Programs..
+> Please note that the current key affects only entities which are a successor of document entity (such as sales orders, store orders ...) and NOT entities such as product groups, bonus programs..

 - b.The user sets it manually, but if the key is not configured for the particular database or its value is different from "VH" or "TC", then the system will use the default value.
 The default value depends on the system version:
     - Version 2019.1 - the default value is "VH";